Sony Alpha a6600 Review:

 Sony made sure that operating this camera was simple and user-friendly.

-This camera has all of those features installed to work together to make it simple to handle and use.
+This camera has all those features installed to work together to make it simple to handle and use.

 The newest camera from Sony with optical 5-axis image stabilization is the A6600.